Here we look at some of the ways you can maximise your work-flow on the go or just enjoy your iPad more around the home.

 How to use Memoji and Animoji in FaceTime

-For iPad Pro (2018) models, you can use Memoji and Animoji in a FaceTime call.
+For iPad Pro (2018) models and newer, you can use Memoji and Animoji in a FaceTime call.
 Make the FaceTime call to the person you want to talk to first and then when you're in the call press the star icon to reveal the Animoji and Memoji characters.
 You can then carry on the conversation or change characters at the press of a button.